codechefmarc/localist_drupal/README.md

 # Troubleshooting

-The best way to troubleshoot this module is via normal migration troubleshooting steps.
+The best way to troubleshoot this module is via regular Drupal migration troubleshooting steps.
 But here are some starting places:

 1. [Drupal Debugging Migrations page](https://www.drupal.org/docs/drupal-apis/migrate-api/debugging-migrations)
 2. The previously linked article has some great tips for [debugging migrations part 1](https://understanddrupal.com/lessons/how-debug-drupal-migrations-part-1/) and [debugging migrations part 2](https://understanddrupal.com/lessons/how-debug-drupal-migrations-part-2/).